Research Summary

 Director, Spinal Biomechanics Laboratory

-He is internationally recognized for his work in spine tumor, deformity, scoliosis and cervical kyphosis and has published over 600 peer-reviewed publications.
-He has been the honored international guest lecturer of the Australian Spine Society, the Argentine Spine Society, Berlin Spine Society, Brazilian Spine Society, the Japanese Orthopedic Association and the Japanese Neurosurgical Society, the Korean Spine Society, and the Asian Pacific Spine Society.
-He has served as chairman for over 200 national and international courses to teach advanced tumor and deformity techniques to neurosurgeons and orthopedic surgeons around the world and has been visiting professor at Hospital for Special Surgery, Cleveland Clinic, Mayo Clinic, UCLA, and Massachusetts General Hospital.
+He is internationally recognized for his work in spine tumor, deformity, scoliosis and cervical kyphosis and has published over 800 peer-reviewed publications with an H index of 98.
+He has been the honored international guest lecturer of the German Spine Society, Swiss Spine society, Dutch Spine Society, Australian Spine Society, the Argentine Spine Society, Berlin Spine Society, European Cervical Spine Research Society, Brazilian Spine Society, the Japanese Orthopedic Association and the Japanese Neurosurgical Society, the Korean Spine Society, Koren Orthopedic Association and the Asian Pacific Spine Society.
+He has served as chairman for over 300 national and international courses to teach advanced tumor and deformity techniques to neurosurgeons and orthopedic surgeons around the world and has been visiting professor at Hospital for Special Surgery, Cleveland Clinic, Mayo Clinic, UCLA, and Massachusetts General Hospital.

 Research Funding